vuestorefront/vue-storefront/packages/core/docs/shopify/checkout.md

 * Create new customers or modify existing ones, including address information.
 * Allow customers to select unique product options.

-This **5-step** tutorial generally takes 30 minutes to understand complete lifecycle of checkout.
+This **5-step** tutorial generally takes 30 minutes to understand the complete lifecycle of checkout.

 ### Step 1: Get Product
 Retrieve the product information from Shopify store.
-Use the `useProduct` composable method to retrieve product by handle (url key) or product id.
+Use the `useProduct` composable method to retrieve products by handle (URL key) or product id.

 This example fetch a single product by handle.
 ```typescript